elicia4/linux_notes/misc/custom_prompt.md

 the elements of the prompt string:

 - `\a` - ASCII bell.
 This makes the computer beep.
-- `\d` - Current date in day, month, date format, e.g. "Tue March 15."
+- `\d` - Date in weekday, month, date format, e.g. "Tue March 15."
 - `\h` - Hostname without the domain name.
 - `\H` - Full hostname.
 - `\j` - Number of jobs running in the current shell session.